Facility Dogs

 In Order to graduate as a Partners with Paws team you will need to pass the Public Access Test 3 times in 3 different locations.
 Locations will be decided by the evaluator.
 The evaluator is not looking to fail you but to ensure success of the team for the long term and the safety of the public.
 You may take the test as many times as you require but failure to some exercises will result in permanent disqualification.

 On graduation you will be awarded a Partners with Paws Service Dog Vest.
 This vest is to be worn at all times when the dog is working.
 Partners with Paws does not allow custom vest and patches. *Even though there is no official certification in Ontario, you will be awarded a certification card that you can keep in your service dog’s vest should anyone ask.
-It is mandatory however to carry your Dr’s note with you in your service dog’s vest.

 After Graduation